 WH: “As researchers learn more about the physiological differences between male and female heart disease, do you anticipate doctors will begin to make better and faster diagnoses?”

 Dr. Hayes: “Yes, with the caveat that research takes time to trickle down to the bedside or patient care.
 The research community is good at discovering new things, but slow in putting them into practice.
 For example, studies in the 1990s that showed that ACE inhibitors should be used in heart failure patients took seven years to trickle down to actual patient care.
 Much more data is needed, and again one important way women help move the needle is by participating in clinical trials.”

-Visit WomenHeart for the rest of this interview with Dr. Sharonne Hayes, and for many other helpful resources on the subject of women and heart disease.
+Visit WomenHeart for many other helpful resources on the subject of women and heart disease.

 - Why Wouldn’t You Call 911 for Heart Attack Symptoms?

 - How Does It Really Feel to Have a Heart Attack?
 Women Survivors Tell Their Stories

 - Diagnosis – and Misdiagnosis – of Women’s Heart Disease

 - 14 Reasons To Be Glad You’re A Man When You’re Having a Heart Attack